minedelve/mytril/docs/styles/border-radius/+page.md

 # Border radius {#rounded}

-ytril its a straightforward way for you why using the CSS to apply border-radius to elements using predefined rounded classes.
+Mytril its a straightforward way for you why using the CSS to apply border-radius to elements using predefined rounded classes.
 These classes range from .rounded-0 for no rounding to .rounded-xl for a larger border radius.
 Developers can easily implement these options to customize the appearance of UI elements.

 ## Predefined rounded classes {#predefined-rounded-classes}